ScottBaitz/mrbaitz/content/about.md

 menuname: About
 draft: false
 ---
-In this class we focus largely on Physical Science, but we also explore Earth Science and Life Science.
-The best way to learn science is by actually actually doing science, and because of this we will be performing a lot of experiments in our class, as well as participating in many projects in order to get hands on with the learning.
+In this class, our focus is physical science, but we also explore earth and life sciences.
+The best way to learn science is through experience, so we will complete a number of hands-on projects and experiments this year.

 <center>[8th Grade Science Standards](https://drive.google.com/file/d/1IuHDj_0yXwjqNSJTSwHHf45r2zOp9IE5/view?usp=sharing) - [RECALL Conclusion Poster](https://drive.google.com/file/d/1qqS2wBGQzKgmOZ7zaN6XYYsyUKkxMOT7/view?usp=sharing)</center>